 Three bean chili from Factor with cornbread and tofu based crema has kidney beans, pinto beans and black beans

 Author's Tip: You’ll find plenty of options on the Factor menu, besides chili, and the best part is that every meal comes prepared.
 All you need to do is heat and eat.
-Our reviewer loved Factor when they gave it a try, and we’re sure you will, too.
+We loved Factor when we gave it a try, and we’re sure you will, too.

 If you’re in the mood for something Mediterranean, you should try the Garlic Parmesan White Beans recipe.
 The dish combines cannellini beans with cherry tomatoes, garlic, extra virgin oil, lemon juice, and fresh parsley in a symphony of tastes that reminds you of the beauty of Italian cuisine.